This is a named option within the Mechanical Engineering MS.

 These letters are required from people who can accurately judge the applicant's academic and/or work performance.
 Letters of recommendation are submitted electronically to graduate programs through the online application.
 See the Graduate School for FAQs regarding letters of recommendation.
 Letters of recommendation are due by the deadline listed above.

-Exception: Applicants earning a degree from the following UW-Madison B.S. programs are not required to obtain any letters of recommendation: any program in the College of Engineering, Computer Sciences, Department of Biological Systems Engineering, or the Applied Mathematics, Engineering and Physics program.
+Applicants earning a BS degree from UW-Madison are not required to obtain any letters of recommendation.
 Within the Graduate School application, in the letters of recommendation section, you will need to enter at least one contact.
-Enter your name, your email address and then select to send the request later.
-This will allow you to get past this section of the application.

 Fee grants are only available through the conditions outlined here by the Graduate School.
 The Department of Mechanical Engineering is unable to offer fee grants for applicants to this program.

-If you were previously enrolled as a graduate student in the Department of Mechanical Engineering, have not earned your degree, but have had a break in enrollment for a minimum of a fall or spring term, you will need to re-apply to resume your studies.
+If previously enrolled as a graduate student in the Department of Mechanical Engineering, have not earned the degree, but have had a break in enrollment for a minimum of a fall or spring term, applicants must re-apply to resume studies.
 Please review the Graduate School requirements for previously enrolled students.
-Your previous faculty advisor (or another ME faculty advisor) must be willing to supply advising support and should e-mail the ME Graduate Student Services Coordinator regarding next steps in the process.
+The previous faculty advisor (or another Mechanical Engineering faculty advisor) must be willing to supply advising support and should e-mail the Mechanical Engineering Graduate Student Services Coordinator regarding next steps in the process.

-If you were previously enrolled in a UW-Madison graduate degree, completed that degree, have had a break in enrollment since earning the degree and would now like to apply for another UW-Madison program; you are required to submit a new student application through the UW-Madison Graduate School online application.
-For ME graduate programs, you must follow the entire application process as described above.
+If previously enrolled in a UW-Madison graduate degree, completed that degree, have had a break in enrollment since earning the degree and would now like to apply for another UW-Madison program; applicants must submit a new student application through the UW-Madison Graduate School online application.
+For Mechanical Engineering graduate programs, applicants must follow the entire application process as described above.

-Students currently enrolled as a graduate student at UW-Madison, whether in ME or a non-ME graduate program, wishing to apply to this degree program should contact the ME Graduate Admissions Team to inquire about the process and deadlines several months in advance of the anticipated enrollment term.
+Applicants currently enrolled as a graduate student at UW-Madison, whether in Mechanical Engineering or a non-Mechanical Engineering graduate program, wishing to apply to this degree program should contact the Mechanical Engineering Graduate Admissions Team to inquire about the process and deadlines several months in advance of the anticipated enrollment term.
 Current students may apply to change or add programs for any term (fall, spring, or summer).

 Graduate School Resources